No-line multifocal progressive lenses for a younger you

 In particular, modern progressive lenses are preferred for anyone who wants the latest technology in multifocal vision correction and also wants the most appealing spectacles possible with no old-fashioned lines in the lenses.

 There are many brands of progressive lenses, and most brands have several different designs for specific wearers' needs.
-Seek the services of a knowledgeable optician to be custom-fitted with progressive lenses that best suited to your needs.
+Seek the services of a knowledgeable optician to be custom-fitted with progressive lenses that are best suited to your needs.

 Your optician also can give you helpful tips on how to quickly become accustomed to wearing your new progressive lenses and how to care for your spectacles to continue seeing clearly and to protect your investment.